 Managing shared items

-You can manage your shared items in the Sharing Center or by viewing the Shared access tab of the item in your Passwords or Secure Notes sections.
+You can manage your shared items in the Sharing Center (from the Desktop app) or by viewing the Shared access tab of the item in your Passwords or Secure Notes sections.

 To view your permissions and the permissions of others, open the Sharing Center, click on the group you wish to view and locate the item.
 The permissions you are shown are the permissions that were granted to the group.